 Completion of examination and other procedures

 If a position is challenged, the resolution process in many jurisdictions can potentially involve several stages and various government departments, each of which might be empowered to overturn or modify another department’s ruling.
 A previously unrecognized tax benefit can be recognized when an entity is able to conclude that a tax position is “effectively settled.”
 Under the US federal income tax system, Form 870, Waiver of Restrictions on Assessment and Collection of Deficiency in Tax and Acceptance of Overassessment, is used upon completion of an IRS examination to indicate the taxpayer’s agreement with the revenue agent’s proposed adjustments and agreement to pay any deficiency.
 The Revenue Agent’s Report (RAR) accompanies the Form 870.
 By signing the Form 870, the taxpayer waives the right to a notice of deficiency and thus permits the IRS to assess the tax immediately.
 In effect, this represents the closing of the IRS examination upon acceptance by the IRS.
-Generally, the IRS will only re-open a closed case if (1) there is evidence of fraud, malfeasance, collusion, concealment, or misrepresentation of a material fact, (2) the closed case involves a clearly defined, substantial error based on an established service position existing at the time of the examination, or (3) other circumstances exist that indicate that a failure to re-open the case would be a serious administrative omission.
+Generally, the IRS will only re-open a closed case if (1) there is evidence of fraud, malfeasance, collusion, concealment, or misrepresentation of a material fact, (2) the closed case involves a clearly defined, substantial error based on an established service position existing at the time of the examination, or (3) other circumstances exist that indicate that re-opening of the case is supported for effective tax administration.

-We generally expect the closing of an IRS examination to constitute effective settlement of a position taken in the examined year when not being appealed, other than cases involving continued governmental review (e.g., Joint Committee) or years in which there was no tax payable (e.g., NOL years).
+We generally expect the closing of an IRS examination via the Form 870 to constitute effective settlement of a position taken in the examined year when not being appealed, other than cases involving continued governmental review (e.g., Joint Committee) or years in which there was no tax payable (e.g., NOL years).

 When evaluating whether the taxing authority has “completed its examination procedures” (as discussed in ASC 740-10-25-10